 Today, we are starting to learn Charaka Samhita – chapter by chapter.
 It is the number one authority book on Ayurveda.
 It was first composed by Agnivesha, further developed by Charaka and enriched by Dridabala.
 The first part of Charaka Samhita is called Sutrasthana, Sutra means formula / basic principles.
-All the chapters will be available under the category of ‘Text books’ in this website (see right column).
-The numbers in the bracket indicate the number of sanskrit verse of the chapter.
+All the chapters will be available under the category of ‘Textbooks’ in this website (see right column).
+The numbers in the bracket indicate the number of Sanskrit verses of the chapter.
 If you get any doubts on any topics, just leave a comment below the article.
 I will try to make it easy.

 The first chapter in Sutrasthana is Deergham Jeeviteeya Adhyaya – quest for longevity.

 We shall now expound the Chapter on “The Quest for Longevity.”
 Thus said Lord Atreya [ 1-2 ]

 Lord Brahma recollected the knowledge of Ayurveda and passed it on to Daksha Prajapati.
 From him, the sacred knowledge of Ayurveda was passed on to Ashwini Kumaras (Ashwini twins who are considered as doctors for Devatas (divine souls).
 From them, Lord Indra learnt Ayurveda.

 Saint Bharadwaja, being desirous of long life, having known about Indra, approached Indra and learnt about Ayurveda.
 [3-5]

 List of sages in Himalayas